docspec-ai/github-ai-actions/README.md

 ### Codex

 Codex executes in your repository and makes changes directly.
-The workflow handles branch creation and PR creation.
+The action handles branch creation and PR creation.

 **Required**: `openai_api_key`